Help! Why Don’t Edibles Get Me High?

 There are a lot of factors at play when making and using edibles.
 Some of those factors come from the edible products or the process used to make them.
 Others come from your body.
 As a result, it can be hard to pinpoint exactly why you aren’t feeling the expected effects from an edible, but there are a few common culprits.

 Next, it’s important to consider the dose of the edibles.
-It’s possible to not feel the effects of the edibles because the concentration of THC or CBD is too low.
+It’s possible not to feel the effects of the edibles because the concentration of THC or CBD is too low.
 Some edibles are designed with very low dosage in mind, like a microdose.
 Or it could be that your tolerance is too high.
 If you’re a frequent cannabis user, especially if edibles are your go-to method, you may have built up a tolerance beyond the THC content of the edibles.

-It’s also possible, especially if the edibles are homemade, that the amount of THC was miscalculated.
-You may have not used enough cannabis for your recipe size, or the cannabis used was too low in THC.
+It’s also possible, especially if the edibles are homemade that the amount of THC was miscalculated.
+You may not have used enough cannabis for your recipe size, or the cannabis used was too low in THC.
 If you were using a strain or product with a high concentration of CBD and very little or no THC, there’s a chance you won’t feel prominent effects from it.

 Why Don’t I Seem to Get as High from Edibles Anymore?